Should Kindergarteners Stop Finger Painting And Start Learning French?

 MARTIN: Lynn, you taught young children for more than 30 years.
 What is your take on this?

 GATTO: I am definitely seeing classrooms asking children to do more than the curriculums required before.
-New York State has these modules for kindergarten and one of their modules is - the topic is kings and queens - they call it a domain.
-And they ask children in kindergarten to be able to identify and describe royal objects associated with the king and queen, indicate that kings and queens still exist today, but there were many more kings and queens long ago, to describe a royal family.
-Why is this important for kindergartners to know?
+New York state has these modules for kindergarten and one of their modules is - the topic is kings and queens; they call it a domain.
+And they ask children in kindergarten to be able to identify and describe royal objects associated with the king or queen, indicate that kings and queens still exist today, but there were many more kings and queens long ago, to describe a royal family.
+I mean, why is this important for kindergartners to know?
 You know, why is it important for them to understand the vocabulary words that they're expected - disadvantages, prosperity, crown prince, reign?
-Well, what does this have to do with being five years old?
+Well, what does this have to do with being 5 years old?

 MARTIN: That's interesting.
 Valerie, what's your take on this?

 STRAUSS: Well, what's happened is that standards-based education over the past 15, 20 - maybe even longer - years has become much more important.
 And standards have gone down now into the kindergarten grades and even in pre-K. And what they do is have content standards, which have specific bits of content that they want these kids to know.
 The problem with that - in the really early education - there's no research that shows that this is the way kids learn, that trying to teach them discrete bits of information is the way that they learn.
 That's not how they learn.